tjmb03/ODEs-QSP/CNS_neurodegeneration_model/README.md

+> **Note:** All model parameters in this subfolder are pseudodata
+> generated programmatically in R for methodological demonstration.
+> Parameter ranges are informed by published literature (see references)
+> but no values are derived from proprietary experimental data, internal
+> assay results, or employer-affiliated sources.

-# QSP Glaucoma v5.5 — Complement-Driven Neurodegeneration Dashboard
+# QSP CNS_neurodegeneration_model v5.5 — Complement-Driven Neurodegeneration Dashboard

 > **A quantitative systems pharmacology (QSP) model of normal-tension glaucoma (NTG) implementing the RPE–DAMPs–complement–microglial vicious cycle with intravitreal peptide therapy intervention.**